 Students must be in good academic standing to be eligible to participate in a special elective.
 Third year students are not eligible to enroll in clinical special electives.
 Third year students may request enrollment in any regular IUSM elective that is designated as being available to third year students and also non-clinical special electives.
 With course director approval, third year students may be allowed to enroll in any regular IUSM electives designated for fourth year students only, on a space-available basis.

 APPLICATION and APPROVALS

 In order to obtain IUSM academic credit for a non-IUSM course, special elective requests require review by IUSM faculty and staff to insure academic integrity, compliance with IUSM standards, and appropriateness for the student’s academic program.
-For purposes of review and approval, special electives are classified in three categories:
+For purposes of review and approval, special electives are classified in four categories:

 Electives at non-LCME accredited US and Canadian schools or sites – this category would include electives with private practice physicians not directly affiliated with IUSM